-- Polumbus is the offensive captain for the Buffs. - Polumbus is the starting left tackle and the protector of starting quarterback Cody Hawkins' blind side. - The vocal leader of the offensive line, Polumbus has become somewhat of a pseudo-captain with the absence of Bernard Jackson.
+- Polumbus is the offensive captain for the Buffs, taking over in fall camp when QB Bernard Jackson became academically ineligible. - Polumbus is the starting left tackle and the protector of starting quarterback Cody Hawkins' blind side. - He has show improvement from game-to-game, and has graded out at 80 percent or better a team-best seven games-all in a row-with a best of 92% against Kansas.